shivhare-aman/CLI_Assignment/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.assignment.CLI-Based' is invalid and this project uses 'com.assignment.CLI_Based' instead.
+* The original package name 'com.image-processing.cli' is invalid and this project uses 'com.image_processing.cli' instead.

 # Getting Started